GalalHamoudy/obsidian/Interview QA.md

 - Creates a secure, encrypted tunnel over a public or untrusted network (like the internet) to connect remote users or networks as if they were on a private network.
 - Provides encryption (AES, RSA) and authentication to secure data over untrusted networks.
 - Spans across **wide-area networks (WANs)**, connecting different locations over the internet.
-- An employee working from home securely accesses the company’s internal systems via an encrypted VPN connection.
+- ex: An employee working from home securely accesses the company’s internal systems via an encrypted VPN connection.

 VLAN →
 - Logically segments a physical network into multiple isolated broadcast domains within the same infrastructure.
 - Provides isolation but no encryption (unless paired with other security measures).
 - Operates within a **single local network (LAN)**, segmenting devices logically.
-- A university separates student, faculty, and guest traffic on the same physical network using VLANs.
+- ex: A university separates student, faculty, and guest traffic on the same physical network using VLANs.

 [Q3] - Explain SQL injection types.
 There are 3 types of SQL Injections.
 These are: